USEPA/epanet-manual/docs/8_analyzing_network.rst

 **Negative Pressures Exist**

-   EPANET will issue a warning message when it encounters negative pressures at junctions that have positive demands.
+   When performing a demand driven analysis (DDA), EPANET will issue a warning message when it encounters negative pressures at junctions that have positive demands.
 This usually indicates that there is some problem with the way the network has been designed or operated.
 Negative pressures can occur when portions of the network can only receive water through links that have been closed off.
 In such cases an additional warning message about the network being disconnected is also issued.

+   Alternatively, a pressure driven analysis (PDA) can be performed to determine a hydraulic solution assuming a pressure-demand relationship at junctions.
+The hydraulic solution found will have reduced or zero demands and negative pressures will be largely eliminated.
+This is considered a more "realistic" solution since large negative pressures in a network are not physically realistic.

 **System Unbalanced**